 “I would tell [current students] to join, because the NASW resources are so valuable,” said Wallace.
 “Had I known how important these things were, I would have gotten involved with NASW as a student for access to resources, training and knowledge.”

-Become a member today to take full advantage of NASW’s membership and networking opportunities.
+Learn how all social workers can connect with NASW.
+And become a member today to take full advantage of NASW’s membership and networking opportunities.